 Free-range chickens, if you can find them, will make superior stock.
 I also like the richness that turkey wings add to a chicken stock, so I use them all the time.
 You can save the chicken parts you need for stock over time, in a sealable bag or container to keep in the freezer, or perhaps your butcher can sell you what you need.
 Remove the livers from the giblet bag before making stock—livers will add a bitter flavor.

-3 pounds chicken and/or capon wings, backs,, necks, and giblets (not including liver
+3 pounds chicken and/or capon wings, backs, necks, and giblets (not including the liver)

 1 pound turkey wings

 1 large onion (about 1/2 pound), cut in half

 3 cups carrots, peeled and sliced 1-inch thick

 3 stalks celery, cut crosswise into 4 pieces

 6 garlic cloves

 Wash the chicken parts and turkey wings thoroughly under cold running water, and drain them well.
 Put them with the water in a large stockpot, and bring to a boil over high heat.
 Lower heat to medium, and boil for 1 hour.
 Skim off the surface foam and fat occasionally.

 Meanwhile, place the onion, cut sides down, directly over an open flame, and cook until the cut surface is well browned, about 3 minutes.
 Move the onion halves with a pair of tongs as necessary to brown all over, evenly.
 (You may also brown the onion, cut sides down, in a heavy skillet over medium heat.)

 Add to the pot all the remaining ingredients except the salt.
 Bring the pot to a boil again, occasionally skimming the far and foam off the top.
 Lower the heat until the liquid is “perking”—one or two large bubbles rising to the surface at a time.
 Partially cover, and cook for 3 hours, adding salt to taste.